MicroSectors Gold Miners 3x Leveraged ETN

 What are the main risks of holding GDXU?

-Based on the provided information, the key risks of holding GDXU are:
+Based on the provided information, here are the key risks of holding GDXU, ordered by importance:

 What is the price forecast for GDXU in 2026?

-Based on the analysis provided, a forecast for GDXU to 2026 is highly speculative due to its nature as a leveraged ETF.
-However, a range can be constructed under specific assumptions.
+Based on the provided analysis, forecasting GDXU to 2026 is highly speculative given its nature as a 3x leveraged ETF on a volatile sector.